Working with the South Dakota legislature to advance policies that support business is key to the Chamber’s mission.

 The Chamber recognizes the growing diversity of our state’s population and we embrace the opportunities that this diversity provides for a culturally and talent-rich community.
 We will work with residents, our partners, community and state agencies and elected officials to develop efforts to engage and include all individuals in our state who seek to work side-by-side with us to grow our economy.
 As we work to meet the workforce expectations evident today and predicted well into the future, legal immigration and refugee resettlement are proven and important strategies.
 We will also resist initiatives which inappropriately sanction or discriminate against individuals or groups.

-Each sessions legislation is introduced that put business and property owners at odds with gun advocates.
+Each session legislation is introduced that puts business and property owners at odds with gun advocates.
 The Chamber supports the right to gun ownership and the traditions of hunting and outdoor life so prominent in South Dakota.
 However, we have also maintained that property and business owners have the right to restrict gun possession on their property if they choose.
 The Chamber will continue to support the rights of property and business owners to restrict gun possession on their property.

 The Chamber supports funding mechanisms for the visitor industry/tourism as it continues to be an important and vital part of the Sioux Falls area and South Dakota economy.
 Funding mechanisms include, but are not limited to, the Business Improvement District (BID) tax and the tourism tax.